 We didn’t set out to start an ice cream company.
 In fact, we set out to make high-quality, house-made, hand-packed ice cream in fanciful flavors to serve in our Fine Dining Restaurant Group restaurants.
 As fate would have it, once our guests tasted the sweet treats, they started asking where they could buy a pint or a container to take home with them.

 With two specialty stores in the Fine Dining family in which we could sell our products, we started packaging our ice cream sandwiches in quart containers and ice cream in blank white pints, calling them Cream + Sugar, slapping a sticker on them and selling them to eager customers.
 Word made it around Jackson Hole.
 Pretty soon, we couldn’t keep the ice cream sandwiches on the shelves and nearly as soon as we restocked them, the containers were gone.
-This sparkled something in owner Gavin Fine’s mind.
-It was time to go big or go home.

 No matter the creation, each Cream + Sugar product is spun with love, knowing that life is simply better with ice cream.